Richard Coulter (general): Civil War

-Postbellum career
+Postwar career

 After the Civil War, Coulter returned to Greensburg, where he became active in business.
 He joined with several other local financiers to invest in various industries, businesses, and residential areas in and around Greensburg.
 Coulter began a partnership with George Franklin Huff, a local businessman and financier who later became a state senator and a U.S. congressman.
 Coulter and Huff collaborated on several of the largest and most significant companies in Westmoreland County in the 1880s, including the Keystone Coal and Coke Company, the Greensburg-Hempfield Electric Street Railway, and the First National Bank of Greensburg (now the First Commonwealth Bank).
 Coulter served at the bank's president until his death in 1908.
 His son, Richard Coulter Jr. (1870–1955) took over as president and held that position for more than 40 years.

 Greensburg was located on a large vein of bituminous coal about 30 miles east of Pittsburgh.
 Coal and coke were needed for steel mills that were built in and near Pittsburgh in the 1860s and 1870s.
 Coulter and Huff prospered with the rising steel industry by developing and mining the coalfields in Westmoreland County.

 General Coulter married Emmy Welty (1841–1929) and had six children—Richard Coulter Jr., Rebecca, Henry, Alexander, William, and Margaret.